Viral Meningitis in Children

 Symptoms of meningitis

 Viral meningitis is not an emergency.
 But the symptoms are often the same as bacterial meningitis.
-You won’t know which one your child has.
-Seek medical care immediately if your child has any of these symptoms:
+You won’t know which one your child has so it is important to seek medical care immediately if your child has any of these symptoms:

 Fever over 100.4°F (38.0°C) (in a baby less than 2 months of age)